Hackathon-LHP-Team/TedUp/templates/README.md

         index_not_zero = (user_i > 0) & (user_j > 0)
         user_to_user_similarity_matrix[i,j] = self.cosine(user_i[index_not_zero], user_j[index_not_zero])

+    # Fill back into the original utility matrix with the neighborhood colloborative filtering formula
+    # Open colab notebook to see the image describing the math formula
     zero_rating_indices = np.where(utility_matrix == 0)
     for blog, user in zip(zero_rating_indices[0], zero_rating_indices[1]):
       similar_users = user_to_user_similarity_matrix[user]